fbpx

 Nasal congestion

-Many conditions can cause this and Dr. Slaughter personally evaluates your child for each factor that could be causing the nasal congestion.
+Many conditions can cause this, and we evaluate your child for each factor that could be causing the nasal congestion.
 Some possible treatments could include the following:

 • Surgical correction.
 We offer MiniCT Imaging in our office to evaluate for chronic sinusitis, structural issues, and enlargement of the adenoid.
-Our MiniCT offers extremely low X-ray exposure – equivalent to about 15 minutes of sunlight.
+Our MiniCT offers extremely low X-ray exposure.

 If medical and allergy therapy does not resolve their chronic congestion, simple office or outpatient procedures such as balloon sinuplasty, turbinate reduction, tonsillectomy, and adenoidectomy may be very helpful.